About the Company

 Great Northern Iron Ore Properties

 There are essentially two types of iron ore; one is referred to as “taconite ore” and the other as “natural iron ore.”
 Taconite ore is a relatively low-grade iron ore that contains 20% to 30% iron.
 Taconite ore is a very hard and abrasive ferruginous (containing iron) rock that requires extensive processing to liberate the iron, which is then concentrated and made into pellets containing about 65% iron that are ultimately used in the steelmaking process.
 Natural iron ore, on the other hand, generally contains +50% iron.
 Some forms of natural iron ore were sometimes referred to as “merchantable (merch) ore” or “direct shipping ore” because they could be readily mined and immediately shipped to the steel mills without further processing or beneficiation.
-Though the Trust has some natural iron ore reserves remaining on its properties, the Trust’s lessees now mine taconite ore given its abundance on the Mesabi Iron Range.
+Though the Trust had some natural iron ore reserves remaining on its properties, the Trust’s lessees mined taconite ore given its abundance on the Mesabi Iron Range.

 The lessees’ mining process begins with exploration drilling and long-range mine planning.
 Because the lessees’ taconite facilities require certain blends of taconite ore to operate efficiently, an orderly lessee mine plan, which is based on stripping ratios, proximity to the plant and taconite ore quality and quantity, must be designed and implemented by the lessees.
 The first stage, after mine planning, is removal of the timber and the surface overburden (glacial material), the latter of which is done using large electric and/or hydraulic shovels and large haulage trucks.
 After the surface overburden has been removed, it may be necessary for the lessee to remove waste rock that is above the taconite ore.
 Removal of the waste rock requires drilling and blasting to break the rock to a size that can be removed with shovels and trucks.
 Rotary drills are used to bore 16” diameter holes to approximately 40’ depths.
 Drill holes are spaced about 30’ apart in a blast pattern, which is typically 800’ long by 180’ wide by 40’ deep.
 This drilling procedure holds true for taconite ore as well as rock.
 Explosives are then loaded in each blast hole and, after numerous safety checks are completed, a controlled, time-released blast is fired resulting in broken rock and/or broken taconite ore.
 Next, the broken rock and/or broken taconite ore is loaded by shovels and loaders into large capacity haulage trucks that carry 170 to 240 tons per load.
 Waste rock is truck hauled to a stockpile.
 Taconite ore is hauled to a primary crusher where it is crushed and further processed.
-It is generally at this point that the Trust receives credit for the taconite ore shipments and royalties are accrued (i.e., once the taconite ore physically leaves the Trust’s premises or is accounted for by blast pattern volumetric allocation).
+It was generally at this point that the Trust received credit for the taconite ore shipments and royalties were accrued (i.e., once the taconite ore physically left the Trust’s premises or was accounted for by blast pattern volumetric allocation).

 The primary crusher reduces the taconite ore to less than 10” chunks, thereafter conveying it to a crushed taconite ore surge stockpile.
 From the stockpile, the crushed taconite ore is then conveyed into the concentrator where the -10” taconite ore chunks are further crushed and ground through secondary crushing and grinding mills until the taconite ore reaches face powder fineness.
 The purpose for the crushing and grinding of the taconite ore to this degree is to liberate or free the iron particles (magnetite) from the gangue (waste).
 At this point, large magnets are utilized to extract the iron bearing magnetite particles, now referred to as “taconite concentrate,” from the waste particles, which are referred to as “tailings.”
 The tailings are safely discarded in tailings basins on land that are contained by a series of impervious dams.
 After the tailings settle to the bottom of the basin, the water is reclaimed and reused in the taconite plant.